hsxk/WP-Branches-For-Post/README.txt

 Branch will be deleted after they were made public.

 == Installation ==
-1. Upload the plugin files to the /wp-content/plugins/WP-Branches-For-Post directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the /wp-content/plugins/wp-branches-for-post directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Screenshots ==
-1. WP-Branches-For-Post button for classic editor
+1. WP Branches For Post button for classic editor
-2. WP-Branches-For-Post button for front
+2. WP Branches For Post button for front
-3. WP-Branches-For-Post button for list
+3. WP Branches For Post button for list
-4. WP-Branches-For-Post button for block editor
+4. WP Branches For Post button for block editor
-5. WP-Branches-For-Post message in classic editor
+5. WP Branches For Post message in classic editor
-6. WP-Branches-For-Post message in list
+6. WP Branches For Post message in list

 == License ==
 You can use it free of charge on your personal or commercial website.